lobennett/openneuro_glmfitlins/README.md

 - Determines if preprocessed MNI NIfTI files are present to identify minimal vs. complete derivatives
 - Generates:
   - A README summarizing the dataset
-    - Note: at the base of the README ([example](./statsmodel_specs/ds003425/README.md)), there will be links to the plotted distributions of [structural](https://mriqc.readthedocs.io/en/latest/iqms/t1w.html) and [functioanl](https://mriqc.readthedocs.io/en/latest/iqms/bold.html) MRIQC quality control metrics.
+    - Note: at the base of the README <a href="./statsmodel_specs/ds003425/README.md" target="_blank">example</a>, there will be links to the plotted distributions of <a href="https://mriqc.readthedocs.io/en/latest/iqms/t1w.html" target="_blank">structural</a> and <a href="https://mriqc.readthedocs.io/en/latest/iqms/bold.html" target="_blank">functional</a> MRIQC quality control metrics.
   - A details JSON file with metadata (subjects, sessions, tasks, BOLD volumes, event columns, trial types)
   - Subject and contrast list files for each task